Michael-ibanez/potatoes/README.md

 Website made for the 2017-2018 Baylor ECS Hackathon https://michael-ibanez.github.io/potatoes/

-\newline Credit to : Ben Milligan and Sean Blonien
+Credit to : Ben Milligan and Sean Blonien for help on the website and making the game.